Frequently Asked Questions

 When do entries close?

-Entries close at midnight 31 January 2017 or when the race capacity has been reached.
-Once entries close you may request to be placed on a waiting list and should there be cancellations in your requested event, you will be allocated an entry.
+Entries close at midnight, 31 January 2019, or when the race capacity is reached.
+Once entries close, you can request to be placed on a waiting list and, if there are cancellations in your chosen event, you will be allocated an entry.

-Can my entry for this year’s event be deferred to next year’s event?
+Can my entry for this year’s event be postponed to be used at next year’s event?

 Is it possible for me to cancel my race entry?
 And what is the policy on refunds?

-Athletes that are unable to participate, regardless of their reasons, can request cancellation of their entry and refund of their entry fee under the following terms:
+Athletes that are unable to participate, regardless of their reasons, can request cancellation and refund of their entry.
+They can get:

 Please submit your cancellation and refund request to email@example.com